 Votes on foundational changes, such as block version, span 32 epochs and demand a 90% miner consensus.
 Everyday changes, like block size adjustments, require only a simple majority.
 Each block allows miners to cast votes for up to two everyday changes and one foundational change.
 These votes are included in the block's header.

-- To vote Yes and propose a change in the first block of an epoch, a miner publishes the identifier of the change directly in the block header.
+To vote "Yes" for a change at the beginning of an epoch, a miner places the change's identifier directly into the block header.